-Today's Gospel reading from the Apostle and Evangelist St. John contains one of the most quoted and recognizable verses in the Bible.
+My dear friends, today's Gospel reading from the Apostle and Evangelist St. John contains one of the most quoted and recognizable verses in the Bible.
 It is so well known that many people just use the book, chapter and verse (John 3:16), and people will know what that verse says.
 At least they will know it according to their own understanding.
 But as it is with all of Scripture, the Bible should not be understood according to one verse.
 Scripture verses must be understood according to the context in which they exist.
 This is especially true of popular verses that the common man would know and quote (usually out of context and according to their own misunderstanding).

-"For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life."
+"For God so loved the world, that He gave His Only-begotten Son, that whosoever believeth on Him should not perish, but have eternal life."
 For most Christians these words are simple enough.
 We know Who "God" is.
-We know who "His only begotten Son" is.
-And we know what in means to "believe in Him."
+We know who "His Only-begotten Son" is.
+And we know what it means to "believeth on Him."
 But without proper catechesis, the world interprets these things according to their own understanding.
-When we speak of "God" we are referring to the Triune Lord God, Father, Son and Holy Ghost.
+When we speak of "God" we are referring to the Triune Lord God, Father, Son, and Holy Ghost.
 Sometimes when we speak of "God" we are, as is the case in this verse, speaking of just God the Father.
-We know that the "only begotten Son" is referring to the Lord + Jesus, the Christ; He Who was conceived by the Holy Ghost, and born of the Virgin Mary.
+We know that the "Only-begotten Son" is referring to the Lord + Jesus, the Christ; He Who was conceived by the Holy Ghost, and born of the Virgin Mary.
 We know that He is both God and man.
 He is equal to God the Father according to His Divine Nature, as we confessed in the Athanasian Creed yesterday, and will again next Sunday.

 When we speak of "God" we who are properly catechized know that we are referring to the Triune Lord God, Father, Son, and Holy Ghost.
 What many people do not realize with this verse is that all three of the Persons of the Trinity are in it.
 Clearly, we have references to God, Who is the Father, and His Son, Who is the Lord + Jesus, but the Holy Ghost is a part of this verse, too.
-For He is in the little word "believe."
-Many people erroneously think that belief is something that they do, something they have to drum up inside of themselves, some work they have to do.
-But Scripture is clear that belief is a work of the Holy Ghost.
+For He is in the little word "believeth."
+Many people erroneously think that belief is something that they do, something they must drum up inside of themselves, some work they must do.
+But Scripture is clear that belief is the work of the Holy Ghost.
 Where the Holy Ghost is at work in the means of grace, He is creating and sustaining faith in those who hear the Word of God.
-He is creating in us belief.
+He is creating in us belief-faith.